-Puyehue National Park is located in the Los Ríos and Los Lagos regions of Chile, formerly referred to as the 10th region.
-The park lies in the Osorno Province, town of Puyehue.
-The park boast 220,000 acres (89,000 ha) of natural thermal springs, volcanoes, and evergreen forests, and is located in the southern part of the Andes mountain range.
+Puyehue National Park is in southern Chile's Los Ríos and Los Lagos regions within the province of Osorno.
+It boasts 89,000 ha (220,000 acres) of natural thermal springs, volcanoes, and evergreen forests.
+It is located in the southern part of the Andes mountain range.

-Puyehue National Park forms part of the Bosques Templados Lluviosos de los Andes Australes Biosphere Reserve.
-The park is dominated by Puyehue volcano, Cordón Caulle, and Antillan Group (a volcanic group of small cones, craters and stratovolcanoes).
+The National Park forms part of the Bosques Templados Lluviosos de los Andes Australes Biosphere Reserve.
+It is dominated by the Puyehue volcano, Cordón Caulle, and Antillan Group (a volcanic group of small cones, craters and stratovolcanoes).

-Puyehue National Park is Chile's most popular national park, with approximately 400,000 visitors each year.
-The park includes a hotel with a thermal complex, a lodging house, cabins, and campsites.
+Puyehue National Park is Chile's most popular, with approximately 400,000 visitors annually.
+The Park includes a hotel with a thermal complex, a lodging house, cabins, and campsites.

-The park is divided into three main areas: Aguas Calientes, Anticura, and Antillanca.
+The National Park is divided into three main areas:

-- The Aguas Calientes area features natural thermal baths and hiking trails.
+Aguas Calientes: features natural thermal baths and hiking trails.

-- The Anticura area features the Puyehue volcano, the El Puma lookout point, the Cordón Caulle and hot springs, a volcanic area, and a strawberry field, called the Pampa de Frutilla, the Salto de la Princesa, a waterfall of an inlet of the Golgol river, and an 800-year-old forest of coigüe trees, as well as recreational trails.
+Anticura: features the Puyehue volcano, the El Puma lookout point, the Cordón Caulle and hot springs, a volcanic area, and a strawberry field called the Pampa de Frutilla, the Salto de la Princesa, a waterfall of an inlet of the Golgol river, and an 800-year-old forest of coigüe trees, as well as recreational trails.

-- The Antillanca area features Raihuén Crater and Mirador Hill, the Las Gaviotas River (río Las Gaviotas) as well as the Rupanco Lake (lago Rupanco).
+Antillanca: features Raihuén Crater and Mirador Hill, the Las Gaviotas River (Río Las Gaviotas), and the Rupanco Lake (Lago Rupanco).
 There is also skiing at the Antillanca ski center, on the slopes of the Casablanca volcano.

-Golgol River and Las Gaviotas River are the two main waterways in the park.
-The Chanleufú River also flows through the park.
-Two tributaries of the Golgol include Anticura and Pajaritos, which both flow into Lake Puyehue, which is outside the park.
-Five lakes inside the park include Constancia, Gris, Paraíso, Lake Berlin, and part of the Rupanco Lake.
+Two tributaries of the Golgol include Anticura and Pajaritos, which flow into Lake Puyehue outside the Park.
+Five lakes inside the Park include Constancia, Gris, Paraíso, Lake Berlin, and part of the Rupanco Lake.

-It is rainy in the park all year long, although the rainiest months are between March and September.
-During the winter and spring there is snow on the ground.
+Puyehue National Park is rainy almost all year long, although the rainiest months are between March and September.
+During the winter and spring, there is snow on the ground.
 The average annual temperature is 8°C (46°F), rising in the summer months to between 10° and 18°C (50° and 64°F).
 The average annual rainfall is 450 mm (17 in.).

-The park is also a birdwatching destination with sightings of the torrent duck (pato correntino), the Magellanic woodpecker (carpintero negro), the Chilean pigeon (torcaza), the hued-hued (huet-huet), the Andean condor, the great grebe (huala), the house wren (chercán) and the buff-necked ibis (bandurria).
+Puyehue National Park is also a bird-watching destination with sightings of the torrent duck (pato correntino), the Magellanic woodpecker (carpintero negro), the Chilean pigeon (torcaza), the hued-hued (huet-huet), the Andean condor, the great grebe (huala), the house wren (chercán) and the buff-necked ibis (bandurria).